-Have you ever started using an acne treatment with high hopes, only to find that your skin becomes irritated and dry and your pimples just seem to get worse?
+Have you ever started using an acne treatment with high hopes, only to find that your skin becomes tight and irritated, and your pimples just seem to get worse?

-You may have experienced the vicious cycle of a damaged skin barrier that is almost a rite of passage when learning the complex balance of taking care of acne-prone skin.
+You may have experienced the vicious cycle of a damaged skin barrier that comes with the complex balance of taking care of acne-prone skin.
 The more we damage our skin barrier with harsh acne treatments, the more acne is able to take hold in a less protected environment.

 What is the Skin Barrier?